andrebiegel/liferay-configuration-api/README.md

 * Group aka Site
 * Portlet Instance

 It is important to enable metatypes in your bnd file.
 Otherwise bnd won´t recognize the bnd annotations used in liferay.
+So if you are missing the config the first place to check is the OSGI-INF/metadata directory in the jar file.
 ```
 -metatype: *
 ```